batect/batect/ROADMAP.md

   * CI setup - reminder to clean up stale images regularly
   * use ':cached' mode for mounts for performance (https://docs.docker.com/docker-for-mac/osxfs-caching/)
   * importance of idempotency
+  * integration with IDEs (eg. how to reference the Ruby runtime inside a Docker container for code completion etc.)
 * examples (update or remove `sample` directory)
 * use `--iidfile` to get image ID after build and stop relying on tag
 * wrapper script to pull appropriate binary down (like `gradlew`)